Highway 301 (film)

 Highway 301 is an American 1950 film noir written and directed by Andrew L. Stone and starring Steve Cochran, Virginia Grey, Gaby André and Edmon Ryan.

 Plot

 Governors William P. Lane of Maryland, John S. Battle of Virginia and W. Kerr Scott of North Carolina each address the audience to express support for the film and its moral message regarding the evils of criminal activity.

 A gang of career criminals, modeled on the real life Tri-State Gang, are terrorizing and robbing banks and payrolls in North Carolina, Virginia and Maryland.
-George, the gang's leader, is a cold killer who does not distinguish between armed guards and any of the group's molls that cross him.
+George, the gang's leader, is a cold killer who does not distinguish between armed guards and any of the group's moll that cross him.

 All five of the gang members are caught or killed.
-One of the malls is killed by a shot from the gang's leader, a second is shot and lies in a coma before recovering and a third is arrested while impersonating a reporter.
+One of the molls is killed by a shot from the gang's leader, a second is shot and lies in a coma before recovering and a third is arrested while impersonating a reporter.